![]() | |

 - In 1751-52, the legal calendar was changed.
 Before the switch, a calendar year started on March 25, so that a date like January 1, 1750 (as recorded in the old system) would be January 1, 1751 (as recorded in the new system.)
 In some records created after that switch, dates like that were often noted as January 1, 1750/1751.
 I'm not doing professional-quality research, so I mostly just ignored this and picked up only the earlier year if there was any ambiguity.

-- Long Island is now part of New York, but from settlement in 1625 through the late 1600s, control of the settlements bounced back and forth between Holland and England, and when governed by England, between the colonies of Connecticut and New York.
-Many of your ancestors were born and died there during the 1600s; I've noted all those events as occurring simply in "Long Island," without bothering to look up who was in control at each time.
+- Long Island is now part of New York, but from 1625, when English settlers first arrived, through the late 1600s, control of the settlements bounced back and forth between the Netherlands and England, and when governed by England, between the colonies of Connecticut and New York.
+Many of your ancestors were born and died there during the 1600s; I've noted all those events as occurring simply in "Long Island," without bothering to look up who was in control at the time of each event.

 - Numbering system: To find anyone's father, double their number and add one; to find anyone's mother, double their number and add two.
 To find any father's kid, subtract one and divide by two; to find any mother's kid, subtract two and divide by two.
 If you notice a missing number, it's because: a) Ancestry.com had no information about that person; b) the person/couple is a duplicate--that is, somewhere down the line, cousins married or c) for those in the earliest generations, they stayed in England.